mrcavalcanti/mosaicoo/docs/sources/linking/_index.md

 Start by figuring out how you're currently navigating between dashboards.
 If you're often jumping between a set of dashboards and struggling to find the same context in each, links can help optimize your workflow.

 The next step is to figure out which link type is right for your workflow.
-Even though all the link types in Grafana are used to create shortcuts to other dashboards or external websites, they work in different contexts.
+Even though all the link types in Mosaicoo are used to create shortcuts to other dashboards or external websites, they work in different contexts.

 - If the link relates to most if not all of the panels in the dashboard, use [dashboard links]({{< relref "dashboard-links.md" >}}).
 - If you want to drill down into specific panels, use [panel links]({{< relref "panel-links.md" >}}).